colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 You'll re-evaluate the latest game state when a win or draw happens later.

-For now let's continue focusing on allowing a player to make a move that changes the game's state.
+For now, let's continue focusing on allowing a player to make a move that changes the game's state.

 You will first create a method called `performMove()`: